Converging approximations of attractors via almost Lyapunov functions and semidefinite programming: Numerical examples

-Van--der--Pol oscillator we observe as in \cite{AlmostLyapunov} and \cite{MilanCorbiAttractor} that the proposed method works very well and comparable with the method in\cite{AlmostLyapunov}, see Figure \ref{figVanDerPol}.
+For the Van--der--Pol oscillator we observe as in \cite{AlmostLyapunov} and \cite{MilanCorbiAttractor} that the proposed method works very well and is comparable with the method in\cite{AlmostLyapunov}, see Figure \ref{figVanDerPol}.
 We notice that the approximation from \cite{MilanCorbiAttractor} seems to perform slightly better than our approach in terms of volume discrepancy with the real attractor.

+For the system (\ref{eq:NoLyapunov}) we notice some numerical instabilities in the decision variable $\varepsilon$ in (\ref{SDP}) when solving the SDPs using Yalmip \cite{lfberg2004toolbox} and Mosek \cite{mosek} (Figure \ref{figNoLyapunov} left).
+Using bisection in $\varepsilon \geq 0$ (for small $\varepsilon$) and solving the corresponding SDPs (\ref{SDP}) for fixed $\varepsilon$ avoided the mentioned numerical issues.